mainishanhoon/Wyntr-Streaming-Service/README.md

 pip install pymysql
 ```
 **Now tkinter, pillow, pymysql libraries are installed in your PC.**
-• Copy the content of the Details.sql
+•Copy the content of the Details.sql
-• Paste it in the MySQL Client
+•Paste it in the MySQL Client
 **Now Database has been created.**
-• Run the Wyntr Streaming Service.py file
+•Run the Wyntr Streaming Service.py file

 -> Feel free to contribute to the project.